EVERYONE HAS A ROLE:

 a better world in a new age.”

-- The inscription on a Netherlands Carillon bell that is dedicated to women's groups
+- The inscription on a Netherlands Carillon Bell in Arlington, VA

 Photo credit: National Association of Manufacturing